zencart/documentation/content/dev/code/view_builders/tabledefinitions/_index.md

  Button actions are for displaying buttons that carry out some global action. e.g. creating a new entry for a table.

+ The array format for an entry in the `buttonActions` array is

+  - action: the name of the action to be carried out
+  - whitelist: a list of actions that allow the button to be displayed
+  - blacklist: a list of actions that prevent the button being displayed
+  - linkParams: info on how to build extra parameters for the button link
+  - title: The text to be displayed as the button title
+  - buttonClass: a boostrap class applied to the button

+  The `linkParam` entry contains

+  - source: for now only `request` is allowed
+  - field: the name of the request param to use
+  - param: the name of the GET param added to the link

+example:

 ## rowActions

   row actions are buttons that appear along side every row in a table,